 The Master of Arts in Special Education includes multiple pathways for graduate students either seeking an initial licensure, added-endorsement if already licensed teachers, and alternative licensing for both non-licensed or already-licensed graduate students.

-Special Education initial licensure candidates are either (1) traditional or paraprofessional residents working 24 hours per week in a special education classroom or (2) alternative special educators working full-time in their classroom.
+Special Education initial licensure candidates are either (1) traditional or paraprofessional residents working at least 24 hours per week with students who are receiving special education services or (2) alternative special educators working full-time with students who are receiving special education services.

 Special Education added-endorsement candidates are already licensed teachers and are either (1) alternative fulltime teachers in special education or (2) adding their special education endorsement while maintaining their role as a general education teacher.